 Probability: 70% Humpback / 30% Orca

-Whales are beginning to arrive from their winter breeding grounds in Hawaii.
-Crowds are low, and the snow-capped mountains provide a stunning backdrop.
+Whales are beginning to arrive from their winter breeding grounds.
+Read the full May Guide →

 Probability: 85% Humpback / 50% Orca

 Activity picks up as daylight hours reach their maximum.
-This is often mentioned as the best month for spotting Resident Orcas (fish-eaters).
+Read the full June Guide →

 Probability: 99% Humpback / 60% Orca